econchick/new-coder/docs/_posts/Networks/2013-06-09-IRC-Bot-Intro.md

 ### Intro to Testing

 Very similar to logging, testing is also quite important for your code base.
-Writing tests in parallel to writing code is considered good habit.
+Writing tests in parallel to writing code is considered a good habit.
 Submitting features and patches to projects without tests can be a big faux-pas.

 There are different types of testing, and with this tutorial we will focus on unit testing.

-A unit test just focuses on one tiny bit of functionality to prove it correct, and should be independent of other unit tests.
+A unit test just focuses on one tiny bit of functionality to prove correct behavior based on inputs, and should be independent of other unit tests.

 An example of a unit test using Pythons `unittest` module, taken from [python-guide.org](http://docs.python-guide.org/en/latest/writing/tests.html#unittest):